-- The registration form includes several wellbeing assessment questionnaires which enable us to identify an early risk assessment including clinical factors for the patient and those that might affect the wider services of health and social care, including risk of harm to patient/client.
+The registration forms includes several wellbeing assessments questionnaires which enable us to identify an early risk assessment including clinical factors for the patient and those that might affect the wider services of health and social care, including risk of harm to patient and client.

 Assessment and Case Management

 1. Self-referral, triage of registration and suitability assessment

 2. Contact via phone, email or text message